mykolanikulitsa/kottans_frontend/README.md

 Using a new tool can cause a bit of a headache in the first few days.
 The only way to get through this learning curve is to keep going.
 In this article a lot of good staff, but Udacity gave me a good ground.
 I like Typing club very much it will help me very much).
 Im sure that sourcetree is a very useful thing.
 To make work easier.
 Sourcetree) Use a Git GUI.
 4. learngitbranching - is a very powerfull tutorial.
 I like It.
 There is a lot of new commands for me.
 But i think when you start using GiT GUI you make your life easier.
 5. Learn anything front-end - Its a front-end road map to become a confident front-end developer.
 There is a lot of new things for me.
 Im starting explore Its now.Its Perfect.
 There is so much information to explore.
 Thank you.
+6. Linux Command Line Basics course was very interesting and easy.
+Its a new stuff that I know now and will keep learning It.
+First it was surprising that it has the same commands as in Git).
+I heard before about Linux, Ubuntu but never used it and never know how it can be useful.
+In feature It will be very helpful in dev.